paymill/paymill-documentation/guides/reference/transactions.html.md

 ```

 <div class="important">
-Please note that **PayPal accounts are not reusable** at the moment since transactions require the customer to confirm payment.
+Please note that not all means of payment allow creating arbitrary transactions.
+For example, PayPal requires customer interaction unless you've obtained a billing agreement from your customer.
+Make sure to check the payment object's `is_recurring` flag and see our guide on [means of payment](/guides/reference/payments.html) for more information.
 </div>

 ### Creating a transaction from a preauthorization